The Jewel

 But waiting, quietly, to be seen.

 You will wander.
 That's not a problem.
+That's the path.

 The moment you notice—that's success.